-Sadly, there isn’t a ‘Model train wiring for Dummies‘ guide yet.
-Instead I recommend one of the following.
+Sadly, there isn’t a ‘Model Train Wiring for Dummies‘ guide yet.
+Instead, I recommend one of the following.

 This shouldn’t be a surprise given it was authored by arguably one of the most famous UK railway modellers, C. J. Freezer.
 A pioneer of model railways, a prolific designer of model railway layouts, editor of Railway Modeller from 1950 to 1978 and author of several books on the hobby.

 However, things have moved on a lot since it was originally written over 30 years ago.
-The sections on computer control and DCC are just two pages each and little more than a description, there’s no mention of servos or slow motion point motors, and many of the techniques explained rely on manually intensive solutions that while appropriate then are now more easily achieved with low cost off-the-shelf products that weren’t even dreamed of in 1989.
+The sections on computer control and DCC are just two pages each and little more than a description, there’s no mention of servos or slow-motion point motors, and many of the techniques explained rely on manually intensive solutions that while appropriate then are now more easily achieved with low-cost off-the-shelf products that weren’t even dreamed of in 1989.

-In summary, a solid, must have book that provides a solid foundation – particularly for analogue layout construction – but read Wiring Your Model Railroad (Essentials) afterwards for the modern take and products.
+In summary, a solid must-have book that provides a solid foundation – particularly for analogue layout construction – but read Wiring Your Model Railroad (Essentials) afterwards for the modern take and products.

 Although not specifically about railway electrics, Brian Lambert’s book is highly recommended and contains more than enough info on the wiring aspects of the hobby to get beginners off to a good start.

-In tone and content, this is probably the closest equivalent to a Dummies guide for model railway electrics and what Electronics and Wiring for Model Railways should be and is the natural follow up to Model Railway Wiring.
+In tone and content, this is probably the closest equivalent to a Dummies guide for model railway electrics and what Electronics and Wiring for Model Railways should be and is the natural follow-up to Model Railway Wiring.

 Deserves a place in the library of any model train enthusiast.

-A good, albeit slim, introduction to DCC for those familiar with analog model layouts of old and wanting an update and how to upgrade their trains.
+A good, albeit slim, introduction to DCC for those familiar with analogue model layouts of old and wanting an update and how to upgrade their trains.
 Slightly dated now and really only suitable for OO or larger scales – it desperately needs a refresh and references for N gauge, but a useful book for those returning to the hobby.